Nincodedo/Ninbot/docs/configuration/index.md

 Usage: Channel IDs that Ninbot will announce when the topic is changed.

+## Server Timezone
+Name: serverTimezone

+Usage: Sets the server's timezone, used for event announcements.
+Should be formatted as GMT+1, GMT-1, or just GMT.

+Default: GMT-6

+# Deprecated Configurations

 ## Server Locale
+The Discord server's Locale will automatically be used instead.

 Name: serverLocal

 Usage: Changes Ninbot's language server wide.